Skip to main content

 1. Minimize light and sound.

 These two environmental factors can impact your quality and quantity of sleep.
 Darkness causes your brain to release melatonin for a calming, sleepy effect.
 As a result, it's important to minimize your exposure to light before bedtime.
-Even the light from your computer, TV or other devices might make it more difficult for you to fall asleep.
-Ban these devices from your bedroom, and create a dark space by using blackout shades or an eye mask.
+Even the light from your computer, TV or other devices might make it more difficult to fall asleep.
+Ban these devices from your bedroom, and create a dark space using blackout shades or an eye mask.
 Noise also can interfere with your ability to sleep.
 Try using a fan or a noise machine to block out unwanted noises.

 2. Get comfortable.

 Download a PDF for five sleep hygiene tips.Adults spend about a third of their lives asleep, so it's worthwhile to invest in bedding that comforts and relaxes you.
 Before climbing into bed, try lowering your thermostat a few degrees.
-Your core temperature drops during rest, and keeping your room on the chilly side will aid in this natural temperature drop.
+Your core temperature drops during rest, and keeping your room chilly will aid in this natural temperature drop.

 3. Keep a routine.